KnezIker/CNN/README.md

 Before building rtl code, new accelerator module should be added into bender.yml file in pulpissimo/working_dir/cv32e40p.
 Now terminal should be opened from pulpissimo folder, and rtl code should be builded with command make build.
 Any potential error in code will be shown there.

+## Cofiguring gcc so it recognises new instructions

+In location : riscv-gnu-toolchain/riscv-binutils/opcodes open riscv-opt.c<br>
+There under this struct: struct riscv_opcode riscv_opcodes[] theese lines should be added ...c
+{"cmul",  	0, INSN_CLASS_I,   "s,t",  MATCH_CMUL, MASK_CMUL, match_opcode, 0 },
+{"cget",  	0, INSN_CLASS_I,   "d",  MATCH_CGET, MASK_CGET, match_opcode, 0 },
+{"crst",  	0, INSN_CLASS_I,   "",  MATCH_CRST, MASK_CRST, match_opcode, 0 },
+...

+- First 0 means that instruction is 32 bit.
+If it is 64 bit, there should be 64 instead of 0.
+- INSN_CLASS_I means that instructuion is from standard instruction set.
+- "s,t" means that instruction has 2 source registers, but nothing else. s = first source register, t = second source register.
+- "d" means that instruction has only one destination register.
+- "" means that instruction uses no registers at all.
+- MATCH_CMUL, MASK_CMUL, MATCH_CGET, MASK_CGET, MATCH_CRST, MASK_CRST are constants that are gonna be defined in another file.
+- match_opcode is a function that will be called that will use those constants.
+- Last 0 is for additional advanced fuctions that are not used in theese instructions.

+Save changes in this file.

+Next in location : riscv-gnu-toolchain/riscv-binutils/include/opcode open riscv-opc.h<br>
+At the top (or anywhere else) of the code, theese lines should be added

+...c
+#define MATCH_CMUL 0x20000033
+#define MASK_CMUL 0xFE007FFF
+#define MATCH_CGET 0x20001033
+#define MASK_CGET 0xFFFFF07F
+#define MATCH_CRST 0x20002033
+#define MASK_CRST 0xFFFFFFFF
+...

+For every instruction, constants MATCH_<instruction_name> nad MASK_<instruction_name> should be defined.
+MATCH_<instruction_name> and MASK_<instruction_name> have the same number of bits as the instruction.
+MATCH_<instruction_name> is derived from instruction by putting 0 in bits that represent rs0, rs1 and rd.
+MASK_<instruction_name> is derived from instruction by putting 1 in bits that represent funct7, funct3, opcode and every register that is not used.
+In case of cmul, rd is not used.
+In case of cget, rs0 and rs1 are not used.
+In case of crst, rs0, rs1 and rd are not used.
+At the end those values are just converted to hexadecimal.
+Its inportant that in riscv-opc.h no unnecessary comments or spaces are added.
+Save changes in this file.<br>

+Open terminal in location /riscv-gnu-toolchain.<br>
+Run this commands:
+...
+make clean
+make
+...
+This will take some time.
+About 2 hours.